Exploring how work works for us

 CREATE A KEEPSAKE

-Our Keepsake activity gives children a fun way to thank the people who work in our communities.
+Our Keepsake activity gives children a fun way to thank a worker they know or to dream about the work they'd like to do.

 The National Archives' "The Way We Worked" Exhibit is a remarkable resource that details the history of American workers from the mid 19thcentury through the late 20th century.